Ben834/Android-Espresso/README.md

 # Android-Espresso
-A collection of Espresso examples on Android
+A collection of Espresso & Mockito examples on Android

-Each module explore an aspect of Espresso.
+Each module explore an aspect of Espresso and/or Mockito.

 <b> espressoBasics </b>: Basic Espresso concepts